AbigailSchidler/leetcode-prep/june-2025/june-25/notes.md

 `decode` was really difficult to figure out how to write optimally.
 I learned that I can utilize slices and indices to navigate the decoding process more efficiently.

+## Problem 7: Product of Array Except Self (Medium)

+### Approach

+It was really easy coming up with a solution, but it was more difficult coming up with an efficient one that does not have O(n^2) time complexity.
+Looking at some optimal solutions, I learned that I can iterate through the array twice, forwards and backwards, and use values called `prefix` and `postfix` to multiply to after an element has been processed.

+### Challenges

+The main challenge was coming up with a more optimal solution than using a double for loop.